|

 (synonyms: Coryline terminalis, Dracaena terminalis)

-Until recently, this group of cordylines was probably be the most familiar to the average Queensland gardener.
-They've become especially popular in recent years with the rise of the "Balinese" gardening style in Australia.
-Cultivars come in a huge range of foliage colours and patterns.
+This group of cordylines will be the most familiar to the average Queensland gardener, being very popular in lush "Balinese" or resort-style tropical gardens.
+Many varieties in a huge range of foliage colours and patterns.

 - easy to grow and reasonably drought tolerant